ogishimalab/cohort_data_discovery_api/README.md

 Cohort data discovery API is the API function and API endpoint designed and implemented for data discovery from large-scale cohort studies.
-In the large-scale cohort studies, to implement precision medicine for multifactorial diseases, wide variety of large amounts of data are collection including lifestyle data, laboratory data, physiological data, clinical data, lifelog data, and genome and omics data.
+In the large-scale cohort studies, to implement precision medicine for multifactorial diseases, enourmous amouts of data are collection including lifestyle data, laboratory data, physiological data, clinical data, lifelog data, and genome and omics data.
 Because of the large and complex data, there is a hurdle to achieve data discovery from collected data in the cohort studies to develp mega cohorts.